myminseok/pivotal-docs/platform-automation/install-healthwatch.md

 6) set the created client and password to UAA Client Name and secret for BOSH Task Check in BOSH Deployment Checker.
 ```

+## Adding using pipeline(automation)
+use docker image : pcfnorm/rootfs for uaac

 # After installation

 ## Healthwatch dashboard